Kautzi/UdemyC_Exercises/13_Advanced2/VarargInit/Exercise.md

 # Exercise

-Implement a variadic function for our Vector and Matrix library
+Implement a variadic function for our Vector and Matrix library:

 - setVectorValues
   - Input Parameters